-Pointer to a buffer in which this function retrieves the mapped string or sort key.
-If the application specifies LCMAP_SORTKEY, the function stores a sort key in the buffer as an opaque array of byte values that can include embedded 0 bytes.
+Pointer to a buffer in which this function retrieves the mapped string or a sort key.

-Size, in characters, of the buffer indicated by lpDestStr.
+Size, in characters, of the destination string indicated by lpDestStr.
 If the application is using the function for string mapping, it supplies a character count for this parameter.
 If space for a terminating null character is included in cchSrc, cchDest must also include space for a terminating null character.

 If the application is using the function to generate a sort key, it supplies a byte count for the size.
 This byte count must include space for the sort key 0x00 terminator.

 The application can set cchDest to 0.
 In this case, the function does not use the lpDestStr parameter and returns the required buffer size for the mapped string or sort key.

 Windows Vista, Windows 7: Reserved; must set to NULL.

 If the function succeeds when used for string mapping, it returns the number of characters in the translated string (see cchSrc and cchDest for more details).

 If the function succeeds when used for string mapping it returns the number of bytes in the sort key.